ggonnella/gfapy/manual/tags.md

-For all kind of tags, the name must follow the correct format, the datatype must be one of the known datatypes and the data must be a correctly formatted string for the specified datatype.
+For all kind of tags, the name must follow the correct format, the datatype must be one of the known datatypes and the data must be a correctly formatted string for the specified datatype or a Ruby object whose string representation is a correctly formatted string.
 For predefined tags, RGFA also checks that the datatype given in the specification is used.

 Depending on the validation level, more or less checks are done automatically